drt9739/Twitch-bot-song-info-from-spoify-/README.md

 ![Screenshot_3](https://user-images.githubusercontent.com/87109163/154968387-757bfcd0-05fc-49e1-9bb7-9b4907dd702a.png)

-5. Start code main.py -->  py main.py
+5. After we insert all the tokens into the config.py file and run the code main.py --> py main.py

 6. Once launched, you will have the spotify authorization site open.
 You need to log in and pass the resulting google.com link to the console